kosticlab/aether/documentation/docs/contributions.md

 * What is this feature and how is it used?
 * Is this feature useful for most users?
 Why?
 * Should this be a feature (i.e., fully integrated into the main code base) or an add-on?
+* If possible, use the **enhancement** label for the GitHub issue.
+* Lastly, follow the template for issues found [here](https://github.com/kosticlab/cumulonimble/blob/master/ISSUE_TEMPLATE.md).

 ---

 ## Documentation Questions
-If documentation is unclear, please file an issue on [GitHub](https://github.com/kosticlab/cumulonimble/issues).
+If documentation is unclear, please file an issue on [GitHub](https://github.com/kosticlab/cumulonimble/issues), but follow these instructions:

+* Make sure to follow the the proper protocol for filing issues as listed above, but, if possible, use the **question** label for the GitHub issue.
+* As with any issue, use the template for filing GitHub issues found [here](https://github.com/kosticlab/cumulonimble/blob/master/ISSUE_TEMPLATE.md).

 ---